Mehhehhe/smart-iot-app/drafts/Data_Structure.md

-## Draft 3
+## Draft 4

-This is the third draft of data in both sending and storing.
+This is the fourth draft of data in both sending and storing.
-This draft is already tested.
+Constructors will be added later.

 ### Data Payload